 ||Professor Emma Hart|

-The REF 2021 Submission will be overseen by the REF Management Group.
-The areas of coverage/representation on the REF management group includes:
+The REF 2021 Submission will be overseen by the REF Steering Group.
+The areas of coverage/representation on the REF Steering group includes:

 - Dean of Research and Innovation – Chair and responsible for Code of Practice development, REF Submission, Worktribe (Professor Jessie Kennedy)